Simcoe Market Analysis

 Let’s begin by looking at the number of sales that happened in the last month.
 This is a fundamental stat as it tells us how many deals are actually taking place in the market.
 We’re particularly focused on how busy this month was compared to the last month as well as any trends we see in the number of sales that have been taking place recently.
 It’s also interesting to see if this a typical month in terms of sales, which we do by looking at the chart below and seeing how it compares to the same time last year and the year before.

-When we review the number of sales in Simcoe, we see that there were 719 sales in April, compared to 547 sales in March.
-That was a big increase, with sales up about 31% from March, or 172 sales higher month over month.
-Compared to April of last year, sales were up about 13%, or 80 sales higher.
+When we review the number of sales in Simcoe, we see that there were 825 sales in May, compared to 723 sales in April.
+That was a meaningful increase, with sales up about 14% from April, or 102 sales higher month over month.
+Compared to May of last year, sales were up about 8%, or 60 sales higher.
+This was also the highest number of sales recorded in the last two years.

 The average sale price tends to fluctuate month by month and there are definitely seasonal variability.
 Using the chart below, we can look for any recent market trends in terms of pricing rising or dropping for a number of months and look back at the same time last year and two years ago to see what sort of annual appreciation we’ve been seeing for sale prices.